Review Wait Time

 What it is: This shows how long people wait to get feedback on their PRs.

 Why it matters: This is one possible bottleneck for Change Lead Time.
 When people have to wait longer for feedback, it can mess up their workflow.
 They’re more likely to start a new piece of work while waiting for feedback.
 When they get that feedback, they have to context-switch, making it harder for them to remember what they did.
-This often results in longer times taken for each of the tasks to be completed (for example, one study showed that it takes 10-15 minutes to get back into context).
+This often results in longer times taken for each of the tasks to be completed (for example, one study showedarrow-up-right that it takes 10-15 minutes to get back into context).

 Moreover, there’s bias in how long different groups of people have to wait for feedback.
-For example, this research showed that women had to wait longer than men for feedback.
+For example, this researcharrow-up-right showed that women had to wait longer than men for feedback.
 This is why we do show this metric at the individual level — so that you can make sure that everyone is receiving feedback in a timely manner.

 How we calculate it: We measure the number of hours from PR creation until the PR gets feedback.
 This could be a comment, review, or merge by someone other than the PR author.
 It excludes time that the PR spends in a draft state, since the draft state indicates that the PR author is still finishing the work.
 To be clear on some nuances: